BlackSilverFox/ResearchProjectGP/README.md

 ### Conclusion
 Using the FSM and BT combo turned out to really help the development of the AI, as I was able to more clearly see distinctions between the different groups of behaviors.
 While it is equally possible to do the same with only a BT (and of course also with an FSM, although I would not want to try this given how many states and transitions you can get), programming-wise, it was definitely easier to go with this hybrid.<br/>
 And of course, I also noticed I lacked real, more in-depth understanding of behavior trees, although things turned out well in this particular project.
 I will definitely look more into behavior trees, although I might start by using an editor first.
-Combining the knowledge I have right now with setting up an AI tree in Unreal Engine, in combinatoin with another project, should get me started on understanding the flow and uses of all the different nodes better, after which I can start looking into their actual code.
+Combining the knowledge I have right now with setting up an AI tree in Unreal Engine, in combination with another project, should get me started on understanding the flow and uses of all the different nodes better, after which I can start looking into their actual code.